baxterc/BandTracker/README.md

 #### By Charlie Baxter

 ## Description
 This site uses a database to show what bands have played at what venue.
 Since a band can play at many venues and a venue can have many bands associated with it, the database uses a join table to store these many-to-many relations.
 Join statements allow the user to see what bands have played at what venue, and what venues a given band has played at.
-Individual bands and venues can be created, read, updated and deleted.
+These relationships can be entered in by the users.
+Individual bands and venues themselves can be created, read, updated and deleted.
+The main page includes a search field for bands and venues in addition to pages which simply list all bands and all venues.

 ## Setup
 * Clone this repository